ilya0/RaVR_private/README.md

+# rAvR

+rAvR is a augmented reality application for djs and patrons to experience a new layer of music experience.

 ## Inspiration

 As a group of musicians, graphics designers and computer scientists, we have been seeking a way to experience music and music events with djs and performers in a new an innovative way.